How To Become A Professional Gambler

-What exchanges allow you to do is supplement any bets you have had through fixed odds sportsbooks.
-That means you can get all the bases the covered and makes for smart strategy.
+What exchanges allow you to do is supplement any bets you have made through fixed odds sportsbooks.
+That means you can cover all your bases.
+This is a wise move.

-After all, professional gamblers want to create conditions and scenarios where they cannot lose.
+Clever professional gamblers are always trying to create scenarios where they cannot lose.

-You can follow closely what is happening on the exchanges before choosing what you feel is the right time to back or lay an outcome.
+You can closely follow what is happening on the exchanges before choosing the exact right time to back or lay an outcome.

-Developing that judgment is the key to your success.
+Developing this sense of timing is the key to sports betting success.

 4. Arb Bettor

 That brings us on to arbitrage betting, or “arbing” for short.

 By betting across multiple platforms and sportsbooks, it’s possible to find mathematical differences in the odds offered by various sportsbooks.

 Hunting down those margins allows you to back and lay the same outcome on a sporting event, guaranteeing you a profit regardless of the final result.